 Acne is a complex skin condition involving excess sebum production, clogged pores and bacteria that cause inflamed acne lesions.
 The following three steps are essential to control acne: unclog pores, control follicular bacteria, reduce inflammation and irritation.
-Rationale products can help to soothe irritated, acne-prone skin.
+Sircuit products can help to soothe irritated, acne-prone skin.

 Sun damaged skin:

 Excessive sun exposure can cause premature ageing, including changes to colour, texture and hydration.
-It can also cause more serious changes to the skin's immune functions that can lead to skin cancer.
-Monthly procedure peels help to maintain a fresher, smoother, more even complexion.
+It can also cause more serious changes to the skin’s immune functions that can lead to skin cancer.
+Monthly peels help to maintain a fresher, smoother, more even complexion.

 Your face will be cleansed, analysed and appropriately peeled.
 You will feel a mild tingling feeling whilst the peel is active.
 Your pigmentation may appear darker before drying out and possibly peeling off.
 Significant improvement is seen in as few as 3-4 treatments.
 Fine lines and pigmentation should be reduced and your skin will appear refreshed.

 Immediately after the treatment the treated area will appear slightly red and have a slight sunburn sensation, possibly accompanied by some minor swelling.
 This usually lasts 2-24 hours and can be soothed with cold gel or ice packs.
 Keep skin clean and use sun block with a minimum of SPF 30+ daily.
-You may notice peeling a few days after your peel.
+You may notice mild peeling a few days after your peel.

-Rationale skin peels are a new generation peel that are self neutralising and work on a microscopic level unlike older skin peels previously available.
+Sircuit Cosmeceutical skin peels are a new generation peel that are self neutralising and work on a microscopic level unlike older skin peels previously available.
 Side effects are generally mild and extremely unlikely.
 Side effects may include: discomfort, redness, swelling, loss of pigment, increased pigmentation, peeling and flaking, infection, scaring and acne breakouts.